 Your employees could miss important information when you use WhatsApp for internal communications.
 Your staff does not want to filter out each important message from all messages they receive.
 Besides being irritated, your workforce feels stressed too.
 They have the fear of missing out on important information.

 A great alternative would be a timeline where your employees could receive only relevant messages.
 They can comment on those messages, but they will only receive a notification of the main message.

 6. You cannot integrate WhatsApp with your existing systems

 Important integrations in the retail and hospitality industry are shift changes and real-time schedules.
 If you, for example, use WhatsApp for internal communications you cannot connect those data.
-WhatsApp is not designed for connecting your systems, like HR- and WFM-systems.
+WhatsApp is not designed for connecting your systems, like HR-systems or WFM (Work Force Management)-systems.

 WhatsApp: the perfect messenger app but not for internal communications

 It may be clear: WhatsApp is a no-go for internal communications.
 WhatsApp does not meet your organization’s requirements:

 ✔️ User management should not be an issue: instead, you want to have a tool in place without private numbers

 ✔️ A communication platform that allows you to add channels, such as an ‘informal chat channel’ and work-related channels: it is easier to separate ‘fun work chats’ and ‘work-related messages’.